radwankakar/infrastructure/docs/adr/0013-using-ansible-for-configuration.md

 ## Decision Outcome

 Use Ansible to manage machine configuration.
-This decision was chosen because because ansible was already configured and setup, making it an option that can be implemented quickly and fairly easily.
+This decision was chosen because ansible was already configured and setup, making it an option that can be implemented quickly and fairly easily.

 ### Positive Consequences